Bird Box got Netflix to spill viewership numbers and now it can't stop

 We've already seen hints that the raw attraction of a big Netflix payday was starting to fray.
 Netflix competitors like Amazon, as well as traditional studios, have at times bested Netflix in bidding wars because some creators value a traditional movie-theater run.
 Amazon reportedly snagged The Big Sick for this reason, and the creators of Crazy Rich Asians turned down a big payday from Netflix and instead went to Warner Bros. because they believed their all-Asian-cast film had a better shot at making waves if it were a traditional box-office success.

 That's partly why Netflix is releasing figures for You, a show that struggled to find its audience on Lifetime.
-Released on Netflix three weeks ago, the company expects it to be watched by more than 40 million households globally.
+Released on Netflix three weeks ago, the company expects it to surpass an audience of 40 million households globally within the next week.
 On regular cable TV, You generated fewer than 700,000 rated viewers when it aired in the US starting in September, according to Guggenheim analyst Michael Morris in a note Friday.

 These numbers aren't apples to apples.
 You's rating on Lifetime is US only; Netflix's is global, for one.
 More importantly, the rating on regular TV is what's known as "average minute audience."
 Roughly speaking, this is an approximation of the audience watching a program if you counted them during any random minute of the show.
 It's a much tougher metric to score a big number than Netflix's.